-After we met with a head therapist at a time when I was limited to pureed nastiness trying to get off of the feeding tube, being walked in a medical leash because of balance issues, and releasing I didn’t know how to tie my shoe with one working hand.
+After we met with a head therapist at a time when I was limited to eating pureed nastiness, being walked in a medical leash because of balance issues, and releasing I didn’t know how to tie my shoe with one working hand.

 These meetings with my parents in Atlanta made me feel like I was in a parent-teacher conference as a failing first grader.

 I felt demeaned.
 I felt irate.
 I felt challenged.
 I felt ashamed.